 All identified risk areas must have an associated policy.
-See the Laboratory Compliance Plan posted the Laboratory Services web site for a list of associated Hospital and BL policies and procedures for each risk area listed on the following pages.
+See the Laboratory Compliance Plan posted on the Beaumont Intranet, Laboratory Services Department and Beaumont's policy management system for a list of associated Hospital and BL policies and procedures for each risk area listed on the following pages.